jviterbo/bdbcomp-scraper/README.md

 IMPORTANT: Some useful information is still absent, such as Keywords and Author's affiliations.

-It is recommmended that after running the program, users should reviewed files "Artigos.csv" and "Autores.csv" to check if any correction is needed and to try to provide missing information.
+It is recommmended that after running the program, users review the files "Artigos.csv" and "Autores.csv" to check if any correction is needed and to provide missing information.